Browsed by

 In Farsi Passover is referred to as the Holiday of Freedom (“eid-e azaadi”).
 Today this resonates more strongly than ever in a world embroiled in a refugee crisis with millions of innocent people displaced, wandering, and in search of stability.
 People from Syria, Afghanistan, Central America, South Sudan, Myanmar, Ukraine and beyond.
 Not to mention how the Covid-19 Pandemic exasperated many of society’s inequalities and displaced vulnerable communities in other devastating ways.

 The malign powers of the regime in China, the world’s most populous dictatorship continues to ramp up censorship.
 Individuals in North Korea live in the dark.
 Long standing conflicts continue in Libya, Yemen, Ethiopia and Azerbaijan – to name only a few – forged on by greedy authoritarian leaders to resolve petty political disputes.
-I will not pretend to be an expert in the complex dynamics of these affairs, but I know millions of innocent people are kept hostage, their freedoms reduced to nothing at the whims of egocentric dictators trying to hold on to power.
+I am not an expert in the complex dynamics of these affairs, but I know millions of innocent people are kept hostage, their freedoms reduced to nothing at the whims of egocentric dictators.
 Or as Carl Sagan put it “think of the rivers of blood spilled by all those generals and emperors so that, in glory and triumph, they could become momentary masters of a fraction of a dot in the universe.”
-Sadly this history continues to repeat all over the world.

 The story of Passover is also central to America’s conception.
 You can see how the themes of the exodus have inspired various American leaders.
 From the founding fathers, to abolitionists, and civil rights leaders in the last century.
+American abolitionist, former slave and “conductor” on the Underground Railroad, Harriet Tubman was known to many as “Mother Moses.”
+She used spirituals such as “Go Down Moses” to signal slaves that she was in the area to help those who wanted to escape.
 America is the “promised land” my family traveled to from the atrocities of the Islamic Republic of Iran and an eight-year Iran-Iraq war that senselessly destroyed everything for nothing.
-Even in modern western societies today, we are politically more dramatically divided than the biblical Red Sea in ancient Egypt which Moses had to part for the escape route from slavery.

 This year Nowruz, Passover, Easter and Ramadan all coincided.
 The universal themes of all of these holidays are the same: renewal, faith, freedom, sacrifice, charity and community.